Limitations with multiple domains

 Tip: Google uses the name of your primary domain as the name for your organization as a whole.
 The organization name is referenced in the sharing options that users see.
 When you add domains, you might want to change your organization name to a more inclusive name.

 - Domain aliases are automatically applied only users in your primary domain.
 For users in a secondary domain, you must assign the aliases in the Admin console or with the Directory API

 - Migration from domain aliases is not supported.
 Some current G Suite customers use domain aliases for their non-primary domains.
 Google does not currently support the conversion of domain aliases into multi-domain accounts.

 Settings: You can't directly set different policies or configuration settings for different domains.
 However, you can place users from each domain into separate organizational units, and then apply different policies to each organizational unit.

 - Google Drive: You can't restrict sharing to a domain.
 Sharing options are based on the organization or organizational units.
 Learn about sharing options.

 - You can specify only one logo for your domains.
 The same logo appears for users in all domains that are part of your account.

 - G Suite account merge is not supported.
 Some current G Suite customers with multiple domains have separate G Suite accounts for each domain.
 Google does not currently support merging multiple G Suite accounts into a single multiple domain account.

-- Searches for sites return sites only in the same domain as the user.
+Search results include only the sites in a user's domain.
 For example, a user with an address in a secondary domain will not find sites created in the primary domain.